-Offering incredible sound and the best active noise cancellation of any of the headphones we tested, the Sony WH1000XM3 easily earned our Editors' Choice Award.
-Sony has really set themselves apart when it comes to active noise cancellation, with these headphones offering a nearly silent cone in which to enjoy your music.
-Sony also made slightly deeper earcups and added more padding for this new model, and reduced the weight a bit, bringing the comfort level closer to that of the competing Bose QuietComfort 35 II.
-For those that want their music to sound as good as possible with little to no interference from ambient noise, these headphones are the best on the block.
+Offering incredible sound and great active noise cancellation, the Sony WH1000XM3 is one of our favorite pairs of headphoens.
+Sony continues improvement on its noise cancellation technolgoy with these cans, offering a nearly silent cone in which to enjoy your music.
+Sony also made slightly deeper earcups and added more padding to the latest iteration of this modell, and reduced the weight a bit, bringing the comfort level closer to that of the competing Bose models.
+Though they've been unseated from the "best of the best" title, these headphones still offer a great listening experience.

 Sony WH1000XM3 Review

 Cons: Expensive, touch sensitive controls can take a little getting used to

 $298.00 at Amazon

 Check Price at Amazon